 As often happens, a vocal and militant minority wins out over common sense and the greater support for the Superferry within the state.
 Joe Cardoza, you got it wrong, big time.

-1 thought on “Superferry Decision Just Plain Wrong”
+One comment on “Superferry Decision Just Plain Wrong”

 The government was behind this initiative for some time now.
 I believe a temporary performance contract should be given to the Super Ferry on a year to year basis for three years in order to determine the outcome.
 Everyone is throwing out scenarios with no substantiations.